Margaret Aldrich Smith: Career

 In 1916, when Roy Campbell Smith was appointed the Naval Governor of Guam, Smith became the First Lady of Guam on May 30, 1916, until November 18, 1918.

 Personal life

 On October 11, 1887, in Annapolis, Maryland, Smith married Roy Campbell Smith, who later became a Naval officer and the Naval Governor of Guam.
 They had three children, Roy, Marjorie, and William.
-Smith and her family lives in places including Guam and Newport, Rhode Island.
+Smith and her family lived in several places including Guam and Newport, Rhode Island.

 Smith's daughter Marjorie Sampson Smith became a sponsor of USS Sampson (DD-63) on March 4, 1916.
 It was named for Rear admiral William Thomas Sampson, Smith's father.
 In 1918, Smith's daughter Marjorie Sampson Smith married Spotswood Dandridge Bowers, a lawyer.